List of states with nuclear weapons: France

 France tested its first nuclear weapon in 1960 ("Gerboise Bleue"), based mostly on its own research.
 It was motivated by the Suez Crisis diplomatic tension in relation to both the Soviet Union and its allies, the United States and United Kingdom.
 It was also relevant to retain great power status, alongside the United Kingdom, during the post-colonial Cold War (see: Force de frappe).
 France tested its first hydrogen bomb in 1968 ("Opération Canopus").
 After the Cold War, France has disarmed 175 warheads with the reduction and modernization of its arsenal that has now evolved to a dual system based on submarine-launched ballistic missiles (SLBMs) and medium-range air-to-surface missiles (Rafale fighter-bombers).
 However, new nuclear weapons are in development and reformed nuclear squadrons were trained during Enduring Freedom operations in Afghanistan.

 France acceded to the Nuclear Non-Proliferation Treaty in 1992.
 In January 2006, President Jacques Chirac stated a terrorist act or the use of weapons of mass destruction against France would result in a nuclear counterattack.
 In February 2015, President François Hollande stressed the need for a nuclear deterrent in "a dangerous world".
 He also detailed the French deterrent as "fewer than 300" nuclear warheads, three sets of 16 submarine-launched ballistic missiles and 54 medium-range air-to-surface missiles and urged other states to show similar transparency.

 China

 China tested its first nuclear weapon device ("596") in 1964 at the Lop Nur test site.
 The weapon was developed as a deterrent against both the United States and the Soviet Union.
 Two years later, China had a fission bomb capable of being put onto a nuclear missile.
 It tested its first hydrogen bomb ("Test No. 6") in 1967, 32 months after testing its first nuclear weapon (the shortest fission-to-fusion development known in history).
 China is the only NPT nuclear-weapon state to give an unqualified negative security assurance with its "no first use" policy.
 China acceded to the Nuclear Non-Proliferation Treaty in 1992.
 As of 2016, China fielded SLBMs onboard its JL-2 submarines.
-As of May 2021, China has an estimated total inventory of 350 warheads.
+As of February 2024, China had an estimated total inventory of approximately 500 warheads.

+According to Stockholm International Peace Research Institute (SIPRI), China is in the middle of a significant modernization and expansion of its nuclear arsenal.
+Its nuclear stockpile is expected to continue growing over the coming decade and some projections suggest that it will deploy at least as many intercontinental ballistic missiles (ICBMs) as either Russia or the US in that period.
+However, China's overall nuclear warhead stockpile is still expected to remain smaller than that of either of those states.
+The Yearbook published by SIPRI in 2024 revealed that China's nuclear warheads stockpile increased by 90 in 2023, reaching 500 warheads.

+US Department of Defense officials estimate that the Chinese had more than 600 operational nuclear warheads as of December 2024, and it was on track to possess 1,000 nuclear weapons by the year 2030.